catstavi/Jobava-Resume/jobavaResume.md

 **Introduction to Computer Science**
 _In Progress,_ Harvard Online on edX
-Latest Project: "Change Counter" in C. Tells you how many coins are needed to make change.
-See it on my github account
+Latest Project: "Change Counter" in C. See it on my github account